Lingzhi-Ouyang/MET/README.md

 ## Build Instructions

-Take [MET-zk-3.4.10](https://github.com/Lingzhi-Ouyang/MET/tree/master/MET-zk-3.4.10) as an example
+Take [MET-zk-3.4.10](https://github.com/Lingzhi-Ouyang/MET/tree/master/MET-zk-3.4.10) as an example.

 ```bash
 cd MET-zk-3.4.10
 ```

 The test can be built and run using the script below.
 [Apache Ant](http://ant.apache.org/) and [Apache Maven](http://maven.apache.org/) (at least version 3.5) are required.

 ```bash
 ./zk-test/test/buildAndTest.sh